Featured image of post Use GitHub Actions for general-purpose tasks

 • and many others

-A GitHub action can run arbitrary code, taking inputs from multiple sources such as API calls, databases, and files.
+A GitHub Action can run arbitrary code, taking inputs from multiple sources such as API calls, databases, and files.

-GitHub action block diagram
+GitHub Action block diagram

-You can use a GitHub action as a worker for your application.
+You can use a GitHub Action as a worker for your application.
 For example, you can use it to process data from a database and then send a notification to a user.
 Or you can use it to generate a report and upload it to a file server.

-Although GitHub actions in open-source repositories are public, they can still use secrets that are not accessible to the public.
+Although GitHub Actions in open-source repositories are public, they can still use secrets that are not accessible to the public.
 For example, secrets can be API keys and database access credentials.

-A real-world GitHub action doing data processing
+A real-world GitHub Action doing data processing

-Below is an example GitHub action that does general data processing.
+Below is an example GitHub Action that does general data processing.
 It uses API calls to download data from NVD (National Vulnerability Database), generates files from this data, and then creates a release.
 Subsequently, the application can download these files and use them directly without making the API calls or processing the data itself.

 GitHub gist:

-The GitHub action does a checkout of our application code and runs a script cmd/cve/generate.go to generate the files.
+The GitHub Action does a checkout of our application code and runs a script cmd/cve/generate.go to generate the files.
 Then, it publishes the generated files as a new release.
 As a final step, it deletes any old releases.

 A note of caution.
 GitHub monitors for cryptocurrency mining and other abusive behavior.
 So, keep that in mind and be careful with process-intensive actions.

-Use GitHub actions for general-purpose tasks video
+Use GitHub Actions for general-purpose tasks video

 Note: If you want to comment on this article, please do so on the YouTube video.